PriyaLakr/bulk_RNAseq/README.md

 `pl_STARindexgen.sh`
 `pl_STARalign.sh`

 Alignment step is tricky.
 Always read carefully the documentation before setting up any advanced paramaeters.
-This step can drastically affect downstream analysis.
+This step can drastically affect downstream analyses.

 # Read Count
 Cool, we are done with alignment.
 We will now move to counting those alignments in a meaningful way.